 - The possibility of skin infection

 What causes mold rashes on the skin?

 When breathing in mold spores, your immune system realizes it’s a potential threat and in retaliation, tries to destroy it by flooding your body with antibodies.
 It is this protective measure (the release of antibodies) that causes the rash and not the mold spores directly themselves.
-Those who are most likely to exhibit these symptoms are people with weak immune systems and anyone who has a natural allergy to mold.
+Those who are most likely to exhibit these symptoms are people with a weakened immune system and anyone who naturally has allergic reactions to mold.